doug-moen/openscad2/rfc/Definitions_And_Scoping.md

-In the new implementation, OpenSCAD1 will be tweaked to obey the scoping rules more fully, which will make the language behave more predictably and consistently, but will have little impact on backward compatibility.
+In the new implementation, OpenSCAD1 will be tweaked to obey the scoping rules more fully, which will make the language more predictable and consistent, but will have little impact on backward compatibility.

 The new definitional syntax in OpenSCAD2 will fully obey these rules.